QVPR/teach-repeat/README.md

 Miro comes with ROS installed (kinetic) which is the best for development.
 ROS can be run on- or offboard the robot, as can code controlling the robot.
 There is also a simulation environment using Gazebo.

-Here are some basic steps to setup the development environment:
+Here are some basic steps to setup the development environment.
+I've provided a more detailed guide [here](Installation.md).

 1. Install [Ubuntu](https://ubuntu.com/download/desktop) 16.04 or 18.04.
 (Installing in a VM can apparently cause issue with the simulator, so best not to)
 2. Install ROS [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) with 16.04 or [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) with 18.04 (best to choose the desktop install)